 Livelihoods Support – After the earthquakes, Medair financially supported vulnerable earthquake survivors for their work in demolition and debris clearing in their villages through a cash-for-work project.

-Shelter Recovery Support – Medair is currently providing training and assistance to devastated villages in mountainous Sindhupalchowk, Ramechhap, and Okhaldhunga districts as they continue to rebuild.
+Shelter Recovery Support – Medair is currently providing training and assistance to devastated villages in mountainous Ramechhap, district as they continue to rebuild.
 We help families safely remove rubble, and build back safer houses.
-We also provide trainings and consultation on Disaster Risk Reduction techniques to help communities rebuild safer and stronger houses.
+We train and certify masons in earthquake resilient building techniques and also provide trainings and consultation on Disaster Risk Reduction techniques to help communities rebuild safer and stronger houses.